projectcalico/calico/master/getting-started/kubernetes/upgrade.md

 components.

 To update the ConfigMap, make any desired changes and apply the new ConfigMap using kubectl.
-You will need to restart the policy controller and each calico/node instance as described above before new config is reflected.
+You will need to restart the Calico Kubernetes controllers and each calico/node instance as described above before new config is reflected.

 ## Upgrading Components Individually